Avoiding Email Clipping by Gmail

 Experiment campaign with two variants

-You can send a test message on the Launch step to yourself to check your email, and understand if your email is clipped in your Gmail inbox.
-If it is clipped in the test email, it will be clipped when you launch your email campaign as well.
+You can send a test message on the Launch step to yourself to check your email and see if it is clipped in your Gmail inbox.
+If it is clipped in the test email, it will also be clipped when you launch your email campaign.

 Your title goes here